-In any version of Windows, the PrintScreen key can be used to copy the screen to the clipboard, which can then be pasted in Paint or any image editor in order to save it to a file.
+In any version of Windows, the PrintScreen key captures the screen to the clipboard, which can then be pasted in Paint or any image editor and saved to a file.
 Windows 8 and Windows 10 saves you that additional step, making it very easy to capture your screen and saving to a file in a single keystroke.
 This article discusses various methods to take screenshots in Windows.

 - Using the PrintScreen key

 - Using WinKey + PrintScreen key in Windows 8 & Windows 10

 - Using the built-in Snipping Tool

 - Using WinKey + Shift + S keystroke to capture a specific area on the screen

 - Using the built-in Snip & Sketch app